 In the work reported here, we measure the properties of network switches and switch fabrics with traffic generators created for this purpose.
-For Gigabit Ethernet (GBE) we make use of Alteon [2] network interface cards (NICs) using customized software as well as custom-built 100 Mbit Ethernet (FE) traffic generator/testers, described in detail later
+For Gigabit Ethernet (GBE) we make use of Alteon [4] network interface cards (NICs) running customized software as well as custom-built 100 Mbit Ethernet (FE) traffic generators/testers, described in detail later.

+II.
 ATLAS TRIGGER SYSTEM EMULATION

-The aim of the work described here is to make direct measurements of the behavior of a moderate-sized (approximately 1/10 scale) subset of the ATLAS trigger system emulated with traffic generators in both GBE and FE.
+The aim of the work described here is to develop tools which will allow direct measurements of the behavior of a moderate-sized (approximately 1/10 scale) subset of the ATLAS trigger system emulated with traffic generators in both GBE and FE.

+III.
 MODEL VALIDATION

 Behavior of the full-scale network fabric will be determined by computer models of the network.
-These models, described previously [1] and elsewhere [3] in this conference, are based on precision measurements of individual switch behavior, and generate predictions for behavior of moderate-sized systems which can be compared directly to the measurements of systems identical to those being modeled.
+These models, described previously in [1] and elsewhere in [5] in this conference, are based on precise measurements of individual switch behavior, and generate predictions for the behavior of moderate-sized systems which can be compared directly to the measurements of systems identical to those being modeled.